-The recruitment process begins by completing an online application – available on the city’s jobs page when positions are open.
+The recruitment process begins by completing an online application – available on the city’s jobs page.

 Those who meet minimum qualifications may be invited to complete the CritiCall pre-employment test that measures computer related multi-tasking abilities.

-The computerized CritiCall pre-employment test used by the Scottsdale Police Department measures underlying skills and abilities a person needs to possess prior to any training they might receive if they are hired as a police dispatcher, including the ability to effectively navigate and use a computer.
-Because of this, a test taker does not need to possess any specialized dispatcher knowledge or training to be able to read, understand, or answer the test items.
+The computerized CritiCall pre-employment test used by the Scottsdale Police Department measures underlying skills and abilities a person needs to possess to be successful as a police communications dispatcher.
+A test taker does not need to possess any specialized dispatcher knowledge or training to take the test.

-Applicants have one hour and 40 minutes to complete the test.
+Applicants have 50 minutes to complete the test.
 Each section has a test limit.
-The time limits range between 4-28 minutes.
+View the CritiCall Test Module Descriptions.